metrorailings/OwlBlog/content/posts/2022-week-8-insights.md

 Giants put up a fight, but turnovers and an inability to move the ball against a surprisingly stingy Seattle defense effectively doomed them.

 Seahawks are a name to watch in the postseason.
 It just depends on whether they can develop a pass rusher or two.

+***

+## Packers @ Bills

+Bills defense playing incredibly physical.
+Not afraid to throw their weight around.